-- It’s quick and easy to prepare, only uses one pan, and you can have it on the table in 30 minutes.
+- This corn and crab soup is quick and easy to prepare, only uses one pan, and can be on the table in 30 minutes.
+You can even make it ahead!

 - It combines two classic flavors into a wonderfully thick and creamy bisque.